If you live in an urban area in the US, you should be lucky enough to have access to a clean drinking water supply.

 For instance, if your local water supply has been contaminated with high levels of PFAS chemicals, bringing your water to a rolling boil won’t remove these contaminants.
 You’ll still end up drinking them, and they’re certainly not safe to consume.

-Even on a smaller scale, boiled water contains trace amounts of chlorine, lead, and other impurities that can’t be killed by heat.
+Even on a smaller scale, boiled water contains trace amounts of chlorine, lead, and other impurities that can’t be removed by heat.
 While these impurities are considered safe for consumption in small amounts, you may not personally consider them safe for your family.

 How to Boil Water